GonzaloPena1/MemesArt/readme.md

-# LMS3000
+# MEMESART

-LMS3000 is a modern Learning Management System built with **React** for the frontend and a **Sequelize/Node/MySQL** backend.
-This application provides a robust platform for managing courses, students, and instructors efficiently.
+MEMESART is a MEME sharing app for artists built with **React** for the frontend and a **Sequelize/Node/MySQL** backend.
+This application provides a robust platform for artists to upload their memes.

 ## Features